-But for now, it is complicated to find a cost-effective solution.
+But for now, it isn't straightforward to find a cost-effective solution.
 Here are a few problems your local print shop can help navigate through.

-A larger mail piece will work however, if is it smaller on any side it will not qualify for the Every Door Direct Mail program.
-All this would be fine if commercial printers could buy paper that size or divisible by that size.
-12.25 inches square paper is hard to come by, and even if was more common which is certainly possible, the maximum sheet size still needs to fit the press.
-See our post on eligible EDDM sizes here.
+A larger mail piece will work; however, if the postcard is smaller on any side, it will not qualify for the Every Door Direct Mail program.
+This size would be fine if commercial printers could buy paper that size or divisible by that size.
+Unfortunately, 12.25 inches square paper stock is hard to come by, and even if it was more common, which is certainly possible, the maximum sheet size still needs to fit the press.
+See our post on eligible EDDM postcard sizes here.

-The number 250 has been thrown around as a minimum but that is not true.
-The real minimum quantity depends on the routes that you choose.
-For Instance, a tree service company may want to target an area that has had recent storm damage; And only wants to send a marketing flyer to one route.
+The number 250 has been suggested as a minimum order quantity, but that is not true.
+The real minimum amount depends on the routes that you choose.
+For Instance, a tree service company may want to target an area with recent storm damage; And only wants to send a marketing flyer to one route.
 That route only has 73 homes on it.
 It would be perfectly acceptable to send an Every Door Direct Mailing with only 73 flyers.
-It is very rare that a mailing route will exist with an even number of homes on it.
-Most online printing services offer preset quantities and usually the most cost-effective solutions start at a 2,500-minimum order.
-Of course, there are smaller quantities available but not at the best price.
-So, a small quantity could be cost prohibitive.
+A mailing route will rarely exist with an even number of homes on it.
+Most online printing services offer preset quantities, and usually, the most cost-effective solutions start at a 2,500-minimum order.
+Of course, smaller quantities are available but not at the best price.
+So, a small quantity could be cost-prohibitive.

-As far as determining the proper quantity for your Every Door Direct Mailing; Knowing your target area is key and it may not always be one static town or area.
-Partnering with a printing company that is skilled with using the Post Offices online route searching tool can help determine the right quantity to print.
+As far as determining the proper quantity for your Every Door Direct Mailing; Knowing your target area is vital, and it may not always be one static town or region.
+Partnering with a printing company skilled in using the Post Offices online route searching tool can help determine the correct quantity to print.
 And the best way to distribute it as well.

 A Restaurant in Connecticut wants to attract more lunch traffic and catering jobs from several surrounding towns.
-We can tell instantly there are 19,853 Houses.
+So we can tell instantly there are 19,853 Houses.

 So, we can easily make enough menus to get into all those homes.
-But like most restaurants they probably don’t have the capacity to feed that many people at one time.
-In this case it makes sense to print what you need and then pay as you go.
-We can easily track previous mailings and schedule or redirect future mailings to a previously unanticipated area based on the most current marketing needs.
+But like most restaurants, they probably can't feed that many people at one time.
+In this case, it makes sense to print what you need and then pay as you go.
+Based on the most current marketing needs, we can easily track previous mailings and schedule or redirect future mailings to a previously unanticipated area.

-But with the proper planning and right strategic partner you can find cost effective printing solution for an Every Door Direct Mail campaign.
-Setting proper goals and defining targets is a good first step.
+But with the proper planning and right strategic partner, you can find a cost-effective printing solution for an Every Door Direct Mail campaign.
+Setting appropriate goals and defining targets is an excellent first step.

 Finding the right partnership with a local commercial printer is the key to success with the Every Door Direct Mail Program.
-They are able to advise and develop an acceptable size that fits the Postal requirements for EDDM; And is cost effective to print.
+They can advise and develop an acceptable size that fits the Postal requirements for EDDM; And is cost-effective to print.
 Our favorite is a simple 8.5 by 11-inch flyer.
-It provides a-lot of space for your message, fits within the Flat Mail class and is standard amongst any print shop.
+It provides a lot of space for your message, fits within the Flat Mail class, and is standard amongst any print shop.

-Having a good relationship with capable local printer who in turn has a good relationship with both Postal Service Personal and their regulations is instrumental to a successful direct mail campaign using EDDM.
-At Connecticut Business Link we respect the complexities and uniqueness of a Business.
-Let us know what your business would like to achieve, and we will find a way to get you there
+Having a good relationship with a capable local printer that has a good relationship with both Postal Service Personal and their regulations is instrumental to a successful direct mail campaign using EDDM.
+At Connecticut Business Link, we respect the complexities and uniqueness of a Business.
+Let us know what your business would like to achieve, and we will find a way to get you there.